Mind in Camden is a registered charity (No. 292180) and a company limited by guarantee (Reg. No. 1911178) established in 1985.

 - Voice Collective, a London-wide capacity-building project that provides information and support for children and young people who hear voices, see visions or have other unusual experiences

 - Voices Unlocked: supports people who hear voices in prisons, secure units and Immigration Removal Centres.
 The service also supports Women’s Voices Unlocked which focuses on women who hear voices in these environments

 - We are the lead organisation in the London Hearing Voices Network, which supports 42 hearing voices peer support groups across the capital

-- Healthy Minds Social Prescribing: a referral service based at St Pancras Hospital to help Camden residents make contact with organisations offering workshops, activities, groups and practical support
+- Social Prescribing Services: GP referral services to help Camden residents make contact with organisations offering workshops, activities, groups and practical support

 - Cultural Advocacy Project: a co-produced service, reflective of specific cultural needs, that supports community groups and organisations to promote wellbeing and support individuals and families to look after their mental health

 We provide services to over 1000 people with serious mental health needs each year.
 Our annual turnover is in the region of £1,000,000 per annum.
 We employ 27 staff and are supported by about 100 volunteers at any one time.